Game (2011 film)

-Game is a 2011 Indian Hindi-language action thriller film directed by Abhinay Deo and co-produced by Farhan Akhtar and Ritesh Sidhwani of Excel Entertainment.
-It stars Abhishek Bachchan, Kangana Ranaut, Sarah-Jane Dias, Gauahar Khan, Jimmy Sheirgill, Shahana Goswami, Boman Irani and Anupam Kher among others.

-The film was shot at locations in Mumbai, Samos Island in Greece, Istanbul, London and Bangkok.
-The film was released on 1 April 2011.
+Game is a 2011 Indian Hindi-language action thriller film directed by Abhinay Deo and produced by Farhan Akhtar and Ritesh Sidhwani under Excel Entertainment.
+It stars Abhishek Bachchan, Kangana Ranaut, Gauahar Khan, Jimmy Sheirgill, Boman Irani, Anupam Kher, Shahana Goswami, and Sarah-Jane Dias.
+The film was shot in Mumbai, Samos Island in Greece, Istanbul, London, and Bangkok.
+It was released on 1 April 2011.